Anurag199512/Appiness/README.md

 1. Starting file for the following code is app.js

     ```
-     First run npm install or yarn install to install all the dependencies
+     First run npm install to install all the dependencies
      Either you can use nodemon app.js  or node app.js

     ```